I Am the Weapon (song)

 "I Am the Weapon" is a song by Canadian rock band Three Days Grace.
-It was released on September 27, 2022 as the third single from the band's seventh studio album Explosions.
-The song peaked at number six on the Billboard Mainstream Rock chart.
+It was released on September 27, 2022 as the third single from the band's seventh studio album Explosions, and their last single to be released as a quartet, as founding vocalist Adam Gontier rejoined Three Days Grace in 2024, with Walst remaining in the band as well.
+The song peaked at number four on the Billboard Mainstream Rock chart.
+It was the 28th most-played song on rock radio in 2023.